calhoun194/MazeRace/README.md

   * Start by opening the "Start Game" scene.
   * Press play in Unity.
   * Controls:
-    * ↑ to move forward,
+    * ↑ to move forward.
     * ← to rotate the camera left
     * → to rotate the camera right.
     * Press space to change the camera view between first person and top down view.
 In top down, you'll appear as a yellow sphere.